Mödling: Castles

 The Mödling area in the Vienna Forest contains many old castles (Burgen) and ruins.
 Castle Liechtenstein is the most famous and biggest castle.
 It was owned by the wealthy family who later founded the country of the same name.
+Opposite the castle is Schloss Liechtenstein (Maria Enzersdorf), a former summer residence of the princely Liechtenstein family.
 Burgruine Mödling also stands nearby and is one of the oldest ruins in the area.
 It dates back to the 11th century.
 In addition, Black Tower (Schwarzer Turm) looks out over downtown Mödling from the Calendar mountains.
 It was built over 200 years ago, but is still privately occupied to this day.
 Lastly, on the walk between Black Tower and Castle Liechtenstein, one will come across a 200-year-old amphitheatre nearly buried in the woods.
 It was built in the same time frame as the Black Tower and served as an important cultural centre for the local Mödling population.

 Culture and sights

 The well-preserved and revitalized Old City is protected by the Hague Convention.
 The town hall holds the registry office.
 Because of its lovely environment many couples choose to marry here.
 Schrannenplatz and Kaiserin-Elisabeth-Strasse were pedestrianised at the very early date of 1976, the first time a 'Bundesstraße' had been declared a pedestrian area.

 Nearby is the Eichkogel Nature Reserve, with rare flora, like 'Knollen-Brandkraut' (Phlomoides tuberosa) and others, on 'Halbtrockenrasen'.
 Among the rocks in the Klausen rare plants grow, like the 'Mödlinger Federnelke' (Dianthus plumarius subsp. neilreichii), which was discovered as late as the middle of the 19th century by the botanist August Neilreich, or the 'Deutsche Alant' (Inula germanica).